A beautiful "city of water" facing the Sea of Japan, Niigata City prospers both as a port town and Japan's largest agricultural city.

 The city branches into two districts, the new part of town near Niigata Station on the south side of the Shinano River and the old part of town on the north side of the river where the government and municipal offices lie.
 Bandai Bridge, designated as an Important National Cultural Asset, connects the two districts.

 In the old district is the Niigata City History Museum, called Minatopia, which exhibits the history of Niigata.
-On the premises is the former Niigata Customs House (an Important National Cultural Asset), which is the only customs house that exists as it was among those built in the five port cities which opened for trade with foreign countries in 1858, namely: Niigata; Yokohama; Kobe; Nagasaki; and Hakodate.
+On the premises is the former Niigata Customs House (an Important National Cultural Asset), which among the five customs houses opened for trade with foreign countries in 1858; Niigata, Yokohama, Kobe, Nagasaki, and Hakodate, is the only one that exists as it was at the time.
 Also located there is the Niigata Prefectural Government Memorial Hall (an Important National Cultural Asset), which has a veranda modeled after the Houses of Parliament in England, with a Renaissance-style octagonal spire.

 Outside the city area, there is a city aquarium, called Marinepia Nihonkai, the largest aquarium found on the Sea of Japan coast, where you can see approximately 20,000 sea creatures of 450 varieties, including dolphins and sea otters.